8agana/unified-intelligence/README.md

 ## Troubleshooting
 - **API Key Errors:** Ensure `GROQ_API_KEY` and `OPENAI_API_KEY` environment variables are correctly set.
-- **Connection Issues:** Verify that Redis and Qdrant Docker containers are running and accessible on the configured hosts and ports.
+- **Connection Issues:** Verify that Redis is running and accessible on the configured host and port.
 Check firewall settings if necessary.
 - **Compilation Errors:** Refer to the Rust compiler's error messages for guidance.
 Use `cargo fix` and `cargo check` for assistance.
 - **Unexpected Behavior:** Review `tracing` logs for detailed insights into application flow and potential issues.